mderazon/website/_harp/public/passwordless-login-in-mobile-apps/index.md

 ## Conclusion

-From a user flow perspective, this system is much more smooth.
+From a user flow perspective, this method is much more smooth.
 Let's look at what we've achieved:

 1. User only needs to put an email address in the sign up page.
 To make it even easier, we can pre-fill that email field for the user by extracting it from the device.
 2. User doesn't need to think of / remember a password for yet another service.
-3. With deep linking, the process can't get any simpler - put email address --> open mail --> click the activation link --> back to the app, authenticated.
+3. In mobile apps, with deep linking, the process can't get any easier for the user - put email address --> open mail --> click the activation link --> authenticated.
 4. We leveraged a 3rd party service like Gmail to do the authentication for us and thus making it more secure as we don't need to store any hashed passwords in the backend.

+If you want to check out how it works in a real app, download CUPS - Unlimited coffee for [Android](https://play.google.com/store/apps/details?id=com.citylifeapps.cups&hl=en) / [iOS](https://itunes.apple.com/us/app/cups-unlimited-coffee/id556462755?mt=8) (shameless plug :)